aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/cluster-proportional-autoscaler/index.md

 :::

-In this chapter, we will learn about [Cluster Proportional Autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) and how to scale out applications proportional to the size of the cluster compute.
+In this lab, we'll learn about [Cluster Proportional Autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) and how to scale out applications proportional to the size of the cluster compute.

-Cluster Proportional Autoscaler (CPA) is a horizontal pod autoscaler that scales replicas based on the number of nodes in the cluster.
-The proportional autoscaler container image watches over the number of schedulable nodes and cores of the cluster and resizes the number of replicas.
-This functionality is desirable for applications that need to be autoscaled with the size of the cluster such as CoreDNS and other services that scale with the number of nodes/pods in the cluster.
+Cluster Proportional Autoscaler (CPA) is a horizontal pod autoscaler that scales replicas based on the number of nodes in a cluster.
+The proportional autoscaler container image watches over the number of schedulable nodes and cores of a cluster and resizes the number of replicas.
+This functionality is desirable for applications that need to be autoscaled with the size of the cluster such as CoreDNS and other services that scale with the number of nodes/pods in a cluster.
 CPA has Golang API clients running inside pods that connect to the API Server and polls the number of nodes and cores in the cluster.
 The scaling parameters and data points are provided via a ConfigMap to the autoscaler and it refreshes its parameters table every poll interval to be up to date with the latest desired scaling parameters.
-Unlike other autoscalers CPA does not rely on the Metrics API and does not require the Metrics Server
+Unlike other autoscalers CPA does not rely on the Metrics API and does not require the Metrics Server.

 ![CPA](cpa.png)

-Some of the main use-cases for CPA include:
+Some of the main use cases for CPA include:

 * Over-provisioning
 * Scale out core platform services